reserve-protocol/protocol/docs/collateral.md

 Protocol contracts that hold an asset for any significant amount of time are all able to call `claimRewards()` via delegatecall.
 The plugin contract should include whatever logic is necessary to claim rewards from all relevant defi protocols.
 These rewards are often emissions from other protocols, but may also be something like trading fees in the case of UNIV3 collateral.
 To take advantage of this:

 - `claimRewards()` should expected to be executed via delegatecall.
 It must claim all rewards that may be earned by holding the asset ERC20.
-- The `RewardsClaimed` event should be emitted for each claim.
+- The `RewardsClaimed` event should be emitted for each token type claimed.

 ### Smaller Constraints